niemopen/ntac-admin/project-notes/docs/information-model-v1.0-pn01/information-model-v1.0.md

 applications are composed of multiple type definitions organized into one or more packages, a minimal functioning (but not re-usable) IM consists of one or more type definitions with no package.
-The JADN language has several built-in default constraints that apply to all type definitions if not overridden by a namespace or an individual type definition.
+The JADN language has several built-in default constraints that apply to all type definitions if not overridden by a package or an individual type definition.

-Each package defines its own URI and optionally any URI prefixes used to shorten references to other namespaces.
-References within a package have no prefix.
+Each package defines its own base namespace URI and optionally any URI prefixes used to shorten references to other namespaces.
+References within a package need no prefix.
 A package can specify constraints for the format of type and property names, and default size constraints that can be overridden by type definitions.
 A package has optional descriptive information such as title, description, license, a one-up version number, etc.